 While you may have written a Will in the past, it won’t necessarily reflect your wishes today.
 Births, deaths and changing assets can all change who you wish to benefit from your Will.

 “I can write my Will myself, I don’t need a solicitor.”

-It is always recommended that you seek professional legal advice to make sure that your will follows all the formalities required and it is completely clear what you want to happen to your estate after you die.
-In September you can get your will written by a solicitor for free through one of our providers: the National Free Will Network or Co-op Legal Services.
+It is always recommended that you seek professional legal advice to make sure that your Will follows all the formalities required and it is completely clear what you want to happen to your estate after you die.
+With the Trust's free Will service, you can get your Will written by a solicitor for free through one of our providers: the National Free Will Network or Co-op Legal Services.
 All Wills are written under the Solicitors Regulation Authority.